Prince25/plex-cleaner/README.md

 ## Configuration

-Edit the `config.yaml` file with your Plex server details and preferences:
+You need to create a `config.yaml` file in the `/config` directory with your Plex server details and preferences.
+For convenience, you can edit the example `config.yaml` in the project root and place it in the `/config` directory.

+Use this template:

 ```yaml
 PLEX_BASEURL: "http://your-plex-server:32400"